rdebusscher/pragmatic-microservices-lab/complex-concepts/ReadMe.md

 will need similar changes.
 Change over the pathFinderDiscoveryUrl value to 172.17.0.1 from localhost.
 The [External Routing Service](cargo-tracker/src/main/java/net/java/cargotracker/infrastructure/routing/ExternalRoutingService.java)
 'address' variable should also be hard-coded to 172.17.0.1.
-* In NetBeans, both Cargo Tracker and Path Finder should not be rebuilt (Project -> Clean and Build).
+* In NetBeans, both Cargo Tracker and Path Finder should now be rebuilt (Project -> Clean and Build).
 * Please copy over path-finder-1.0-swarm.jar from the Maven Target directory to the project's [path-finder/src/docker/](path-finder/src/docker/) directory.